Gardner Museum Heist —Blog

 Navarro says Ramsay's phones were monitored, but according to a newspaper story from the time of his arrest, "a fellow cab driver who felt sorry for Ramsay had let him stay with him at one point.
 But he was incensed by news of the arrest and headed to the FBI with phone bills detailing Ramsay’s long-distance calls, drivers said Saturday."

 Who was Ramsay, the "nice guy, kind of quiet, who found himself in such dire straits, calling long-distance at that time?
-It would have been impossible to monitor Ramsay's telephone use, nevermind listen in and record conversations at all times.
+It would have been impossible to monitor Ramsay's telephone use, never mind listen in and record conversations at all times.

 In 2000, there were 1100 pay phones at Atlanta's international airport, the busiest airport in the country, about twice as busy as Orlando.
-There were likely several hundred pay phones at Orlando airport alone, and payphones would be ubiquitous in a tourist destination, like Oranldo, most particularly in the areas where a cab driver was likely to find themselves.
+There were likely several hundred pay phones at Orlando airport alone, and payphones would be ubiquitous in a tourist destination, like Orlando, most particularly in the areas where a cab driver was likely to find themselves.
 There was no way to monitor Ramsay's use of telephones in a way that he could not thwart, with little effort.

 So not exactly an iron clad alibi.
 Furthermore, Navarro left the door open to further discussion on the question of Ramsay's possible involvement by ending his email to Kurkjian: "Do you have pictures of the bad guys?"